KoslickiLab/fmh-funprofiler/README.md

 ```
 cd demo
-python ../funcprofiler.py metagenome_example.fastq KOs_sbt_scaled_1000_k_15.sbt.zip 15 1000 ko_profiles
+python ../funcprofiler.py metagenome_example.fastq KOs_sbt_scaled_1000_k_11.sbt.zip 11 1000 ko_profiles
 ```

 The output is a csv file named `ko_profiles`, which lists the KOs that are present in the sample, and the second column gives their relative abundances.
-And there is also an original `sourmash gather` output files recording more k-mer statistics.

 #### Parameters: